sachinpandey1/Projects/README.md

 # Projects
-This is my project that I have done while studying in Imarticus.
+This is my project that I have done while studying from udemy.